beacon-biosignals/PyFOOOF.jl/README.md

 ## Usage

-In the same philosophy as Pythonall, this allows for the transparent use of FOOOF from within Julia.
+In the same philosophy as PythonCall, this allows for the transparent use of FOOOF from within Julia.
 The major things the package does are wrap the installation of FOOOF, load all the FOOOF functionality into the module namespace, and provide a few accessors.